-Comparing something like this to a scene, for example, in Vellinakshathram, where relatives take the “possessed” child to join a kindergarten, where she animates cartoon animals to life and then proceeds to sing and dance with the animals and other children are not fun for anybody over the age of 8.
+Comparing something like this to a scene, for example, in Vellinakshathram, where relatives take the “possessed” child to join a kindergarten, where she animates cartoon animals to life and then proceeds to sing and dance with the animals and other children is not entertaining to anyone over the age of 8.

-So, when Ezra rolled around, I thought the days of horror movies unwisely rocking back and forth between tones were behind us.
+So, when Ezra rolled around, I thought the days of horror movies unwisely rocking back and forth between tones was behind us.
 But what followed was the regular ghost story with a Teal, Jewish filter applied with Prithviraj’s trademark, self-involved twist.
-A couple of months before that Jayasurya’s Pretham released, which followed the exact same story beats of Manichithrathaazhu but with a Mentalist treatment instead of the parapsychology angle.
+And then Jayasurya’s Pretham came out, which followed the exact same story beats of Manichithrathaazhu but with a Mentalist treatment instead of the parapsychology angle.

-- Aashiq Abu: Though his segment “Gauri” in 5 Sundarikal wasn’t one of the best of the lot, the tinge of horror treatment he gave towards the end of it gave me the chills, to be honest.
+- Aashiq Abu: Though his segment “Gauri” in 5 Sundarikal wasn’t the best of the lot, the tinge of horror treatment he gave towards the end of it gave me the chills, to be honest.
 His latest, Virus, follows the horror movie story beat, where the Nipah Virus is treated as the ‘big bad’.
-His execution along with Sushin’s music was fear inducing; exactly the kind of vibe you want to get out of a horror movie.
+His execution along with Sushin’s music was fear-inducing; exactly the kind of vibe you want to get out of a horror movie.